tlhalesebaeng/league-oracle-frontend/README.md

-# ⚽ League Oracle
+# ⚽ League Oracle - Frontend

-A full-stack web application for managing soccer leagues, fixtures, and match results.
-Built using the **MERN Stack** (MongoDB, Express.js, React, Node.js).
+The frontend of league oracle web application.
+League oracle is a platform where you can manage your soccer leagues, fixtures, and match results.

 ## 🚀 Features

--   User authentication (signup/login)
+-   Secure authentication and authorization
--   Create leagues
--   View other leagues details
+-   Reliable management of your leagues
+-   Accessibility of any available league
--   Schdule fixtures
+-   Flexible scheduling of fixtures
--   Add match results
+-   Ability to add match results with ease
--   Responsive and user-friendly UI

-## 🛠️ Tech Stack
+## 🛠️ Tech Stack - Frontend

-**Frontend:**

--   React with javascript
--   Axios for requests
--   Styles with css
+-   HTML

-**Backend:**

--   Node.js
+-   CSS
--   Express.js
+-   Javascript + React
--   MongoDB & Mongoose